 Using data can lead to more impactful decision making over intuition alone.
 But collecting, analyzing, and visualizing data is difficult, especially in resource constrained settings.
-The Disease Surveillance and Risk Monitoring (DiSARM) project is building an open-source platform that enables disease control programs to better target interventions spatially, guide field teams more precisely, and evaluate coverage more robustly.
-The DiSARM platform is comprised of a web-based application and a set of customized algorithms accessible through an application programming interface (API).
+The Disease Surveillance and Risk Monitoring (DiSARM) project, which ran from 2015-2020, built tools to help disease control programs use data to target interventions spatially, guide field teams more precisely, and evaluate coverage more robustly.
+A key aspect of the DiSARM project was the development of algorithms that can help distill data into actionable intelligence.
+These algorithms can be integrated into applications such as the DiSARM application or can be accessed through an application programming interface (API).

-The DiSARM project is led by the Malaria Elimination Initiative at the University of California San Francisco in collaboration with Peoplesized and the Clinton Health Access Initiative.
-The project is supported by the Bill & Melinda Gates Foundation, Task Force on Global Health, and Google.
+The DiSARM project was led by the Malaria Elimination Initiative at the University of California San Francisco in collaboration with Peoplesized and the Clinton Health Access Initiative.
+The project was supported by the Bill & Melinda Gates Foundation, Task Force for Global Health, and Google.

 The DiSARM project is developing a variety of algorithms that turn raw data into actionable outputs.
 You can access our algorithms through the DiSARM API.